anaconda/anaconda-project/tutorial.rst

 ``envs/default``, because conda environments don't work if moved between machines, plus they are large.
 If ``iris.csv`` were a larger file, you might not want to include that either.
-The ``anaconda-project bundle`` command automatically omits the files it can reproduce automatically.
+The ``anaconda-project archive`` command automatically omits the files it can reproduce automatically.

 Type::

-   anaconda-project bundle iris.zip
+   anaconda-project archive iris.zip

 You should now have a file ``iris.zip``.
 If you list the files in the zip, you'll see that the automatically-generated ones aren't